-These articulation agreements identify specific coursework at these partner academic institutions that will be recognized as equivalent to coursework at the College.
+These articulation agreements identify specific coursework at these partner academic institutions that will be recognized as equivalent to coursework at Spartan College.
 Students who complete this coursework successfully at partner academic institutions will receive a grade of TR for the equivalent course at the Spartan College.
+Credits cannot be awarded in excess of 50% of the total number of credit hours required in a program via a consortium, partnership.
+O contractual agreement.
 Additional information about articulation agreements is available through the Dean.